 Okay, that sounds obvious, but it’s an easy thing that anyone and everyone could and should do, but most people don’t do!

 Of course, you need to get your guests’ permission to do this and be GDPR compliant (see GDPR definition here), however, once you have email addresses they are like gold dust, and can drive engagement and traffic for your listing (and indeed traffic back to your own website) and generally promote your listing on the internet.

-Here are six ways ways to collect email addresses:
+Here are six ways to collect email addresses:

 Here’s an example of the sign-up form I use:

-- Some booking engines will automatically give you people’s email address.
-The main booking channel that does this (in my experience) is Expedia (and there 100s of affiliates).
+- Some booking engines will automatically give you people’s email addresses.
+The main booking channel that does this (in my experience) is Expedia (and there are 100s of affiliates).
 Use this information (but of course be GDP are compliant in the EU).

 - This sounds simple, but if you call guests to welcome them prior to their stay, and you don’t have their email address, just ask for it because you’ve got to send them arrival information anyway.
 You can add it to your mailing list and use it again in the future.

 One of the main purposes of a website is to collect leads/contacts/email addresses.
 I can build you a website.
-Please see Site in a box for more information and get a stunning website for a very low fixed fee.
-Please see this link for more information.
+Please contact me for information on getting a stunning website for a very low fixed fee.
 Here’s an example of a website I built for a client recently: